-- 7.1 The Capital Programme for 2019/20 to 2022/23 is included in this report in ERP A. - 7.2 The forecast outturn for the 2018/19 capital programme is £5.8m. - 7.3 The details on the movement expenditure for the Capital Programme are monitored and reported quarterly to Executive within the Healthcheck report. - 7.4 Any slippage on significant capital projects during 2018/19 will be considered at the end of the financial year - 7.5 The capital programme for 2019/20 onwards contains a number of newly agreed capital schemes and also the rolling schemes agreed in previous years. - 7.6 Currently the review of the Capital programme is undertaken as part of the quarterly health-check report.
+- 7.1 The Capital Programme for 2019/20 to 2022/23 is included in this report. - 7.1.1 The forecast outturn for the 2018/19 capital programme is £5.8m. - 7.1.2 The details on the movement expenditure for the Capital Programme are monitored and reported quarterly to Executive within the Healthcheck report. - 7.2 Any slippage on significant capital projects during 2018/19 will be considered at the end of the financial year - 7.2.1 The capital programme for 2019/20 onwards contains a number of newly agreed capital schemes and also the rolling schemes agreed in previous years. - 7.2.3 Currently the review of the Capital programme is undertaken as part of the quarterly health-check report.
 Any additions to the programme require a funding request to be made through the appropriate governance process.
-This process is defined by the value of the capital bid. - 7.7 The council is likely to undertake a number significant capital schemes within the medium term including Old River Lane, Bishop's Stortford.
+This process is defined by the value of the capital bid. - 7.2.4 The council is likely to undertake a number significant capital schemes within the medium term including Old River Lane, Bishop's Stortford.
 The scope and funding arrangements of such schemes are still in the early stages of project planning.
-However it should be noted that East Herts may need to give careful consideration to its reserves provision in the forthcoming years and will potentially require a borrowing facility within this medium term financial period. - 7.8 As any of these schemes are agreed and the funding requirements become more definite these schemes will be included in the capital programme presented within the quarterly health-check report.
+However it should be noted that East Herts may need to give careful consideration to its reserves provision in the forthcoming years and will potentially require a borrowing facility within this medium term financial period. - 7.2.5 As any of these schemes are agreed and the funding requirements become more definite these schemes will be included in the capital programme presented within the quarterly health-check report.

-- 7.9 The complete proposed capital programme can be found in Essential Reference Paper B including schemes already approved in previous years. - 7.10 Prudential Code Implications - 7.10.1 The council is required under the Local Government Act 2003 to 'have regard' to the requirements of the CIPFA Prudential Code which requires that certain performance indicators and limits known as Prudential Indicators are calculated. - 7.10.2 The Prudential Indicators must be approved by Council before the beginning of each financial year.
-Their purpose is to help the council ensure that its capital investment plans are affordable, prudent and sustainable. - 7.10.3 It is recommended that the capital programme being proposed in this budget report is affordable, prudent and sustainable.
-The Treasury Mangement Strategy for 2019/20 will address any funding requirements for future years.

-8. 2019/20 Revenue Schedule of Fees & Charges

-- 8.1 The proposed schedule of charges will be made available at the Executive meeting. - 8.2 The fees and charges budgets (excluding charges for pay and display car parking) included in the 2018/19 Net Cost of Services totalled £2.028m. - 8.3 Table 10 shows the impact of the changes proposed in the schedule of charges to the 2019/20 budget. - 8.4 The fees and charges have increased by an average of 2.5%, the estimated impact of this increase is additional income of £50.7k in 2019/20.
+- 7.2.6 The complete proposed capital programme can be found in Essential Reference Paper C including schemes already approved in previous years. - 7.3 Prudential Code Implications - 7.3.1 The council is required under the Local Government Act 2003 to 'have regard' to the requirements of the CIPFA Prudential Code which requires that certain performance indicators and limits known as Prudential Indicators are calculated. - 7.3.2 The Prudential Indicators must be approved by Council before the beginning of each financial year.
+Their purpose is to help the council ensure that its capital investment plans are affordable, prudent and sustainable. - 7.3.3 It is recommended that the capital programme being proposed in this budget report is affordable, prudent and sustainable.
+The Treasury Mangement Strategy for 2019/20 will address any funding requirements for future years. - 8.
+2019/20 Revenue Schedule of Fees & Charges - 8.1 The proposed schedule of charges set out within set out in Essential Reference Paper D will be made available at the Executive meeting. - 8.2 The fees and charges budgets (excluding charges for pay and display car parking) included in the 2018/19 Net Cost of Services totalled £2.028m. - 8.3 The table below shows the impact of the changes proposed in the schedule of charges to the 2019/20 budget.